 Robb had never had a negative interaction with a woman that he wasn't related to by blood.
 In fact, most women were very kind to the heir of Winterfell.
 He was accustomed to kindness having been raised by a kind woman like his mother all his life.
 He wasn't expecting this woman who was loving and gentle towards her family, to be so harsh in his direction.

 It caused him to think of the plans that were to come to fruition in the upcoming few weeks.
 Soon there would be another young woman walking the halls of Winterfell.
 Only this one wouldn't be his family's hostage.
-This new woman would be his wife.
+This new woman would one day be his wife.

 He had heard many things about Kathryn of Ashford, supposedly she was the perfect bride for a highborn house.
 Robb didn't exactly have a choice in the matter.
 His parents had an arranged marriage and they were relatively happy.
+And if they were happy with the choice, Robb felt as though he should be happy with it as well.

 "Surely you're joking?!" she said, looking outside the carriage window off towards the large fortress over the hill.
 Her mother looked at her with a sour expression at Kathryn's outburst.